nowsprinting/test-helper/README.md

 It has the following benefits:

-- Can be used when running Edit Mode tests, Play Mode tests in Editor, and on Player
+- Can be use same code for running Edit Mode tests, Play Mode tests in Editor, and on Player
 - Can be specified scenes that are **NOT** in "Scenes in Build"

 This attribute can attached to test method only.